pradipkaran/StudyNotion-Ed-Tech-Platform/README.md

   delivery.
 > Implemented robust authentication and authorization using JWT, bcrypt, and OTP, ensuring secure access for both students and instructors.
-> Integrated Razorpay for handling course payments and Cloudinary for media management through backend APIs.
+> Integrated Razorpay for handling course payments and Cloudinary for media managements through backend APIs.
 > Designed optimized Mongoose schemas to manage users, instructors, courses, and media relationships efficiently.